JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `completeTask`

 Mark a task as complete after the due date has passed.
+This allows the task to be rated and finalized (and funds recovered) even in the presence of a worker who has disappeared.

 **Parameters**